Finding Nashville, Tennessee Low-Income Senior Apartments

 How to Apply

-Nashville?s senior residents that are at least 55 years of age can apply directly through the property.
-Just like with the Section 202 process, a qualification interview will be setup and prospective tenants will be provided with a list of items to prove eligibility.
+Nashville’s senior residents who are at least 55 years of age can apply directly through the property.
+Just like with the Section 202 process, a qualification interview will be set up and prospective tenants will be provided with a list of items to prove eligibility.
 Once eligibility is established, the senior can move into the unit if a unit is available.
-Like so many other low income senior programs in our nation, the more populated an area is, the higher demand there will be for housing.
+Like so many other low-income senior programs in our nation, the more populated an area is, the higher demand there will be for housing.
 It is important to apply for several units if time is of the essence.

 Housing Choice Voucher Program for Nashville Seniors